 Ibargüen has served as president of Knight Foundation since 2005.
 With Ibargüen at the helm, Knight Foundation has led the transformation of the news industry by encouraging newsrooms’ digital evolution and by seeding innovative ideas for engaging and informing the public.
 Under his leadership, Knight Foundation launched the pioneering Knight News Challenge in 2006 and the Knight Prototype Fund in 2012.

-Ibargüen is the former publisher of The Miami Herald and El Nuevo Herald.
-During his tenure, The Miami Herald won three Pulitzer Prizes and El Nuevo Herald won Spain’s Ortega y Gasset Prize for excellence in journalism.
-For his work to protect journalists in Latin America, he received a Maria Moors Cabot citation from Columbia University.
-Wesleyan University, The George Washington University, Mercer University and Stephens College have awarded him honorary degrees.
+Before joining Knight Foundation, Ibarguen was publisher of the Miami Herald and its sister publication, El Nuevo Herald.
+During his tenure, the Miami Herald won three Pulitzer Prizes and El Nuevo Herald won Spain’s Ortega y Gasset Prize for excellence in journalism.